Address51 Avenue de L’OUA

-The Kinshasa Democratic Republic of the Congo Temple is being constructed next to the Kinshasa Democratic Republic of the Congo Stake Center on land that had been reserved for a temple for several years.
+The Kinshasa Democratic Republic of the Congo Temple stands next to the Kinshasa Democratic Republic of the Congo Stake Center on land that had been reserved for a temple for several years.
 A guardhouse sits at the beautiful driveway entrance to the grounds, which is lined with royal palm trees.
 An institute and seminary building also operates on the property in addition to a patron housing facility.

 The Kinshasa Democratic Republic of the Congo Temple was the fourth temple built in Africa and the first built in the Democratic Republic of the Congo.